Thor99/angry-phrases/README.md

 # Angry-Phrases

-This is a pretty non-sense NPM package made to get some random angry phrases.
+This is a pretty non-sense NPM package, made to get some random angry phrases.
 And yes, some phrases have bad words.
 Enjoy.  :smile:

 ***